timbulwidodostp/xtinfluence/README.md

 # xtinfluence
-Influence Analysis for Linear Panel Data with Fixed Effects Use xtinfluence With R Software
+Influence Analysis for Linear Panel Data with Fixed Effects Use xtinfluence With STATA 19

 Olah Data Semarang